 A Message to Sponsoring Businesses and Institutions

-Our sustainable design program (Master’s of Science in Architectural Studies with a concentration in Sustainable Design) provides private businesses, government and non-governmental organizations with a flexible educational platform to support their valued employees’ goals for personal and professional advancement.
-The low-residency-online program delivery, assures that your employees receive the benefits of a top quality graduate educational experience with minimal interruption to their work schedule.
-In addition to rigorous coursework covering best practices in sustainability, participants are required to design and complete a research project that supports their career objectives.
+The Master of Science in Architectural Studies with a concentration in Sustainable Design (MSAS|SD) provides private businesses, government agencies, and non-governmental organizations with a flexible educational platform to support their employees’ personal and professional growth.
+The low-residency online format ensures that participants benefit from a top-quality graduate education with minimal disruption to their work schedules.
+In addition to rigorous coursework covering best practices in sustainability, students must design and complete a research project aligned with their career objectives.

-Why Select UF?
+Why Choose UF?

-The University of Florida (UF) is one of the nation’s largest public institutions, with current enrollments of approximately 50,000 students.
-UF has 16 colleges and more than 100 research, service and education centers, bureaus and institutes that attracted $838 million dollars in funded research in 2019.
-The Graduate School coordinates almost 200 graduate programs.
-Since 1985, UF has been a member of the Association of American Universities (AAU), the prestigious higher-education organization comprised of the top 59 public and private institutions in North America.
+Since 1985, UF has been a member of the Association of American Universities (AAU), an elite organization of 59 top public and private research institutions in North America.
 The University of Florida is fully accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 University of Florida Rankings

-Rankings like second among Forbes “Best Value Public Colleges” (2016) and second in Kiplinger’s “Best Values in Public Colleges” (2015) are a result of UF’s commitment to provide the highest quality education at the best value.
+In September 2023, the University of Florida tops the Wall Street Journal’s 2024 Best Colleges in the U.S. ranking as the best public university.
+U.S. News & World Report ranked UF #6 among public US universities for 2021.
+Rankings like second among Forbes “Best Value Public Colleges” (2016) and second in Kiplinger’s UF-DCP | Masters of Science “Best Values in Public Colleges” (2015) are a result of UF’s commitment to provide the highest quality education at the best value in the Masters of Science in Architectural Studies in Sustainable Design.

 View more UF Facts and Rankings here.